aardwolfsecurityltd/pyGPT/README.md

 # pyGPT

-A simple Python script to interact with OpenAI's ChatGPT API from the command line.
+An unofficial Python wrapper designed to interact with OpenAI's ChatGPT API from the command line.
 This script allows users to have a conversation with ChatGPT, and reset the conversation when desired.

 ## Dependencies
 - Python 3.6+